miflck/spritesheet_socket/README.md

 Uses Socket.IO for real-time communication:

-- `drawing` - Sends line drawing data
+- `drawing` - Sends line drawing data with color information
 - `cursor-position` - Sends cursor/touch position updates
 - `clear` - Clears the canvas for all users
-- `assigned-color` - Server assigns colors and to new clients
+- `assigned-color` - Server assigns colors and settings to new clients
-- `client-disconnected` - Removes dragons when users disconnect
+- `client-disconnected` - Removes animals when users disconnect

-### Dragon Animation

-Each user's cursor is represented by an animated dragon with:

-- Smooth movement interpolation
-- Segmented body that follows the head
-- Automatic cleanup of inactive dragons
-- Color matching the user's assigned drawing color
+- `join-display` - Identifies display clients for proper routing

 ### Mobile Support

 - Touch event handling for mobile devices
 - Prevents default scrolling behavior on the canvas
 - Responsive canvas sizing
+- Touch-based drawing with same functionality as desktop

 ## Dependencies